reagent/shorty-ruby/README.md

   an error to the user
 * Requesting a shortcode URL (regardless of `Content-Type`) header will redirect the user to the source URL
+* Accesses to the short URL are tracked and a report is available by requesting the shortcode URL with a `+` appended to it

 ## Examples